Paikub123456/unknownapp/README.md

 ---- For Submission (you must fill in the information below) ----
 ### Use Case Diagram
+# unknownapp
+This is an unknown application written in Java

+---- For Submission (you must fill in the information below) ----

+### Use Case Diagram
 ```mermaid
 flowchart LR
     %% Define Actors